canonical/cloud-init/doc/rtd/reference/datasources/aliyun.rst

 Userdata
 --------

-If provided, user data will appear at :file:`http://100.100.100.200/2016-01-01/user-data`.
+If provided, user-data will appear at :file:`http://100.100.100.200/2016-01-01/user-data`.
-If no user data is provided, this will return a 404.
+If no user-data is provided, this will return a 404.

 .. code-block:: shell-session